digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Elasticsearch
 ~~~~~~~~~~~~~

-Elasiticsearch supports running in a clustered configuration with built-in resiliency.
-For demonstration purposes we only run a single Elasticsearch node.
+Elasticsearch supports running in a clustered configuration with built-in resiliency.
+The example runs only a single Elasticsearch node.

 .. literalinclude:: ./monitoring/etc/elasticsearch-docker-compose.yml
    :caption: etc/elasticsearch-docker-compose.yml